h4ck0lympus/AP-Computer-Science/module5/README.md

 	- Uses
 		* They are special comments as with a java provided tool called javaDoc that comes with java JDK, all java doc comments are pulled together and are compiled into a webpage.Hence called documentation code.
 		* There are variety of tags in comments that have specific meaning example @author @version etc.

+The comments below are importand for AP FRQs.
+There may be some in AP.
+#### Precondition
+It is a condition that should be true prior to execution of code example value of a variable.

+#### Postcondition

+Condition that must be always true after the execution of the section of code.